Signalium/signalium/docs/src/app/core/reactive-promises/page.md

 1. When we are loading data, show the loading spinner
 2. When we have data, show the rendered data

-The way Signalium handles this is by exposing the various states of a promise as properties:
+The way Signalium handles this is by exposing the various states of a Promise as properties:

 ```ts
 interface ReactivePromise<T> extends Promise<T> {